-The City will strive to continually work on updating the hydraulic model based on available information, including past studies, field surveys, and record drawings, to reflect on any past and recent sewer infrastructure upgrades.
-To ensure that the network is representative of its expected performance, during updates, the model is calibrated based on the instrumented data.
-The level of discrepancy between the predicted model results and the instrumented data is used to validate the model.
-Upon completion of the model updates, sensitivity checks are undertaken.
-All changes associated with model maintenance are documented.
+The City strives to continually update the hydraulic model based on available information, including past studies, field surveys, and record drawings.
+The model is calibrated using instrumentation data during updates to ensure that the network is representing actual performance.
+Sensitivity checks are then undertaken and all changes associated with model maintenance are documented.